johnnyvalles/unix-shell/implementing-a-basic-unix-shell.md

 2. Read user input
 3. Evaluate user input
 4. Built-in commands
-5. Run a Program in a Child Process
+5. Run a program in a child process

 ## Program Set Up
 The shell source code will be written in a single file called `shell.c`.
 The header files in the code block below must be included into the program to enable I/O and use of system calls provided by the operating system.
 Additionally, we need to define two symbolic constants `MAXARGS` and `MAXLINE`.
 The two will provide an upperbound on the number of characters for arguments a user can provide with a command and the character length of the overall command, respectively.